saloot/ads2025-fall/assignments.md

 ## Assignment 2

-In the first assignment, you practiced Exploratory Data Analysis (EDA), Preprocessing, and Feature Engineering.
- Now, in this homework, we will focus on Regression and Classification Modeling using the same dataset (or a new one if preferred).
+In the first assignment, you practiced **EDA, Preprocessing, and Feature Engineering**.
+Now, in this homework, we will focus on **Regression and Classification Modeling** using the same dataset (or a new one if preferred).

 Please make sure your evaluation is meaningful and aligned with the characteristics of your dataset.
 Different problems require different metrics, and blindly reporting standard metrics (such as MSE or accuracy) is not enough.
 Think carefully about what performance measure best reflects the real objective of your task.
 If needed, you may look at similar Kaggle projects, benchmarks, or even use LLM tools to get suggestions about the most appropriate metrics for your specific dataset.
 However, you must justify your final choice of evaluation metrics in your notebook.

 Similarly, if you believe that a different classical model (beyond the ones explicitly listed in this assignment) is more appropriate for your problem, you are encouraged to implement and evaluate it.
 In that case, clearly explain why this model is a good fit for your dataset and compare its performance with the baseline models.

 ---